Segment Challenges

 Without graph intelligence connecting accounts, devices, and transactions, institutions cannot identify the coordinated activity patterns that define modern fraud rings and mule networks operating across member portfolios.

-Tier-one enterprise fraud and AML platforms carry implementation complexity, cost, and maintenance overhead that is disproportionate for credit unions and regional institutions - leaving a gap between what is available and what is operationally practical.
+Tier-one enterprise fraud and AML platforms carry implementation complexity, cost, and maintenance overhead that is disproportionate for smaller financial institutions - leaving a gap between what is available and what is operationally practical.

 Without smarter prioritisation and automated context aggregation, growing alert volumes can only be addressed by adding analyst capacity - a cost model that is unsustainable for institutions with limited compliance team headroom.